pagerinc/metrics-client/README.md

   value: "3000"
 ```

+## References

 ### Health vs Metrics endpoint

-Helath endpoint is design to provide an information about a readiness and liveness of the serve.
-On the other hand, metrics endpoint provides information about the performance of the server such as load time, response time, memory usage, CPU usage ect.
+Health endpoint is designed to provide information about a readiness and liveness of the serve.
+On the other hand, metrics endpoint provides information about the performance of the server such as load time, response time, memory usage, CPU usage etc.

-### References
+### Metrics List

 CPU
 ---